aeternity/protocol/CHANNELS.md

 Channels should generally not be used to hold significant amounts of coins but being able to withdraw locked coins might still be of some use.

+The `from` account MUST be a participant in the target channel.
+The `amount` MUST be less or equal than the sum of all participants balances, i.e. channels cannot create coins out of thin air.

 - `channel_id`:
 - `amount`:
 - `from`:
 - `to`:
+- `nonce`

 (***TODO**: do we need to update on chain state with more up to date coin distributions?)